Did Shakespeare Travel in Italy?

 Rich might not be a Shakespeare fan, but he loves Italy.
 Armed with Shakespeare’s Italian plays, maps old and new, The Shakespeare Guide to Italy by Richard Roe, and my historical research (most of it in Italian), I proposed a travel adventure and a quest.

-Our mission?
-To test my theory that Shakespeare’s works are primary historical sources - against Rich’s theory that they were pure invention – by searching for physical evidence that the Bard didn’t just invent his version of Italy from afar.
+Our mission: to test my theory that Shakespeare’s works are primary historical sources against Rich’s theory that they were pure invention, by searching for physical evidence that the Bard didn’t just invent his version of Italy from afar.

 If the Bard’s Italian plays weren’t just stories, but guidebooks to Italy, they would lead us in Shakespeare’s footsteps in the very Italian streets and beaches he walked.
-And Rich would have to admit that I was right.

 Following the Evidence: Shakespeare in Northern Italy

-Rich was intrigued by my offer of an outside-of-the-box Italian adventure vacation – provided that it had some serious historical teeth.
+Rich was intrigued by my offer of an outside-of-the-box Italian adventure vacation, provided that it had some serious historical teeth.
 He agreed that because the fellow from Stratford-upon-Avon had never left England, if the plays proved a reliable travel guide through Italy 400 years later, then the footsteps we followed, and thus the plays, had to belong to someone else.

 To test my theory, we applied a three-part test:

-(1) We compared the plays’ details against physical evidence in modern Italy and reputable historical sources about de Vere’s travels.
+(2) We compared the plays’ details against physical evidence in modern Italy and reputable historical sources about de Vere’s travels.

 (3) We searched for 400-year-old physical evidence in modern Italy that aligned with both the plays and de Vere’s history.